 Bartending and serving do have several overlapping skills, but professional bartending resumes require certain elements that are unique to the discipline.
 There is a good reason that dedicated bartending schools exist: mixing alcoholic drinks is an art in itself, and bartenders have to be well acquainted with the latest technologies, techniques, and popular drinks in order to shine.

 Previous experience as a bartender helps greatly.
-If you don’t have experience in the field, a record of bartending classes can greatly strengthen your resume.
+If you don’t have experience in the field, a record of bartending classes can greatly strengthen your professional resume.
 It also really helps to have experience barbacking, or assisting other bartenders in the field.
 Professional bartending resumes can also benefit from high end cafe experience, which often serve alcoholic drinks.

 Managers want to know that their staff can perform well serving drinks and interacting with customers in an environment that involves alcohol.
 Here, qualifying skills include working under pressure in noisy environments, having longer conversations with guests, and having the ability to be firm with inebriated patrons.